NovasTaylor/Test/pages/mydoc/mydoc_references_about_this_site.md

 ## Site Theme
-This site is constructed for GitHub Pages using the Jeykll Theme modified to use a side navigation bar as described on the page [https://idratherbewriting.com/documentation-theme-jekyll/] https://idratherbewriting.com/documentation-theme-jekyll/.
+This site is constructed for GitHub Pages using the Jeykll Theme modified to use a side navigation bar as described on the page [https://idratherbewriting.com/documentation-theme-jekyll/](https://idratherbewriting.com/documentation-theme-jekyll/).
 Features available but not currently in use by this site include:

 * Blogging
 * PDF creation
 * Tags
+* Other advanced features and formatting

  Additional CSS customization is implemented.